-An exhibit that demonstrates learning about family and consumer science topic that does not fit any previous Family & Consumer Science class listed.
+An exhibit that demonstrates learning about family and consumer science topic that does not fit any other Family & Consumer Science class listed.

-CLASS 10490 - SPECIAL EXHIBITION: \$10 MEAL CHALLENGE
+CLASS 10490 - SPECIAL EXHIBITION: THRIFTY MEAL CHALLENGE

-Create a balanced, nutritious meal for family of four (4) that includes a serving from each of the five food groups with a budget of \$10.
+Create a balanced, nutritious meal for family of four (4) that includes a serving from each of the five food groups with a budget of \$11.